rbatis/rbatis.io/docs/README_EN.md

-# Conditional compilation choose Runtime
+# Conditional compilation choose Runtime or driver
 >Conditional compilation can select the specified database and run-time compilation instead of compiling all databases.
 Conditional compilation can reduce program size
 >Conditional compilation supports any of the following compilation parameters